Learn about Pulmonary Fibrosis

 Pulmonary fibrosis happens when the lung tissue becomes thickened and scarred around and between the lung sacs or lung alveoli.
-This makes the lungs stiff and harder for oxygen to diffuse or get into the bloodstream.
-In most cases of pulmonary fibrosis the cause is not found.
-In other cases, the scarring of the lung can include some of the following:
+This makes the lungs stiff, making it harder for oxygen to diffuse into the bloodstream.
+In most cases of pulmonary fibrosis, the cause is not found.
+In other cases, the causes of pulmonary fibrosis may include some of the following:

 - Occupational factors including silica, asbestos , grain dust

 - Environmental factors including bird and animal droppings